Affiliate links on Android Authority may earn us a commission. Learn more.

 Automatic bidding is a way of letting eBay bid on your behalf while you’re away.
 It’s a beneficial feature if the auction ends late at night, as it’s hard to monitor incoming bids while trying to stay awake.
 To set up automatic bidding, simply enter the maximum amount you are willing to pay for an item and click Place Bid. eBay will place slightly higher bids to keep you in the lead, but only up to your limit.

 You’ll be notified if someone manages to outbid you so you can decide if you want to increase your maximum bid.
-When setting a maximum bid, don’t forget that you’ll also have to pay shipping costs.
+Don’t forget you may also pay shipping costs when setting a maximum bid.
 So be sure you are comfortable paying the total amount if you win the auction.

 Set-up outbid notifications

-One handy feature of eBay allows is to receive notifications that someone outbid you in real-time so that you’re not constantly monitoring the auction listing.
+One handy feature of eBay is receiving notifications that someone outbid you in real-time, so you’re not constantly monitoring the auction listing.
 To turn on notifications:

 - Click My eBay in the top-right corner of the screen on eBay.com.

 - Click Account in the top menu.